unlistedphenomena/nexuswizz/src/content/contributing/adding-exchanges/index.md

 We need this info so that we can accurately [help users find an exchange they can use](/get-eth/#country-picker).

-And so that nexus.org can be more confident that the exchange is a legitimate and safe service.
+And so that xircanet can be more confident that the exchange is a legitimate and safe service.

 ---

 ## Add your exchange {#add-exchange}

-If you want to add an exchange to nexus.org, create an issue on GitHub.
+If you want to add an exchange to xircanet, create an issue on GitHub.

 <ButtonLink to="https://github.com/ethereum/ethereum-org-website/issues/new/choose">
   Create an issue